 Another action below was during the Tet Offensive kill off of Viet Cong.
 After this time the VC were replaced by NVA (regular army North Viet Nam) troops.
 This article appeared in the Tropic Lighting News a publication of the United States Army.
 You may view the original article here in the Tropic Lighting News: http://www.25thida.com/TLN/tln3-23.htm#v3n23p7c

 There is more to this story that the newspaper did not see fit to print.
 We received three to five rounds in the aircraft and were shot down that day (forced landing).
-Here I give you my written account, never before published of that day, from a recent email to a veterans group..
+Here I give you my written account, never before published, from a recent email to a veterans group..

 "8/29/05